Last Updated on September 25, 2020

 The inspiration for Cuba comes from a sign for the restaurant “La Flor de Cuba” on Bergenline Avenue in Union City, New Jersey.
 Its blocky, dimensional forms are reminiscent of letterforms seen in signs throughout Latin America from, Colombia, to Mexico, to Spain, to Union City.
 Its quirky forms are meant to evoke a sense of hand painted signage.

-FT Scandinavian Titan by Fenotype
+18. FT Scandinavian Titan

 Meshuggeneh means ‘crazy fool’ in Yiddish.
 The typeface before you is kind of crazy as well: it is 3D, twisted, with light and shadows in all directions.

-Paper Cube by Pisto Casero
+20. Paper Cube

 Paper Cube font family contains letterforms with straight horizontal and vertical lines contained in a square.
 What started out as an experiment became a 3d outlined display family of 3 weights, each one of them gaining depth and articulating into planes.